Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 {role1}: [any follow-up question if applicable] {role2}: [follow-up response if applicable]'

 Ensure the example is as realistic and detailed as possible, mimicking a real-life scenario.

-IMPORTANT: Respond in the same language as the provided information.
+FINAL REMINDER: Your entire response must be in the same language as the provided information.
 Do not use any knowledge outside of the given context."

-topics:
-  - "Product information"
-  - "Order status"
-  - "Returns and refunds"
-  - "Technical support"
-  - "Account issues"
-  - "Shipping and delivery"
-  - "Billing inquiries"
-  - "Warranty claims"
-  - "Product comparisons"
-  - "Complaints"
-  - "API"
+prompt_generate_topic: "Based on the following conversation, generate a short, concise topic (1-5 words) that best describes the main subject of the interaction.
+Respond ONLY with the topic, nothing else.
+Use the same language as the conversation.

+Conversation:
+{conversation}"
 ```

-## Text File Source Feature

-The text file source feature allows you to use a custom text file as the knowledge base for generating responses, instead of relying on the LLM's general knowledge.
-This is useful when you want to generate responses based on specific information or documentation.

-To use this feature:

-1. Set `use_text_file: true` in your `config-file.yaml`.
-2. Specify the path to your text file in `text_file_path` in the config file.
-3. Ensure your text file contains the relevant information you want to use for generating responses.

-When this feature is enabled, the script will:
-1. Load the content of the specified text file.
-2. Use gpt-4o-mini to generate responses based solely on the content of the text file, rather than its general knowledge.
-3. Structure the response according to your `prompt_text_file`, using only the information from your text file.

-Important notes when using a text file:
-- The `subject` and `topics` fields in the config file are not used when `use_text_file` is true.
-- Ensure your prompt instructs the model to use only the provided information and not any external knowledge.
-- The prompt should instruct the model to respond in the same language as the provided information to maintain consistency.

-To use the LLM model without a text file, set `use_text_file: false` in the config file.
-In this case, the script will use the `prompt_llm`, `subject`, and `topics` fields to generate diverse interactions.

 ## Output

 The script generates two output files:

-1. A CSV file (specified by `output_file` in the config) containing the raw generated text.
+1. A CSV file (specified by `output_file` in the config) containing the raw generated text and topics.
 2. A JSONL file (same name as the CSV but with `.jsonl` extension) containing a structured version of the interactions, parsed into a more usable format.

 ## Error Handling